-HSPF is the rating used to measure the energy efficiency of the heating portion of your heat pump over one heating season.
+HSPF is the rating used to measure the energy efficiency of the heating side of your heat pump over one heating season.
 A larger HSPF rating indicates that the system is functioning at a more efficient level than a lower rating.
-In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with the greatest efficiency.
+In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with top efficiency.

 Seasonal Energy Efficiency Ratio (SEER)*

 This might be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
 As with most ratings, the larger the SEER rating, the greater the efficiency.
-Now, the federal minimum for new systems is 13 SEER, and as technology continues to evolve, the top rating continues to go higher, providing you with systems that can cool more efficiently and are better for the environment.
+Currently, the federal minimum for new systems is 13 SEER, and as technology continues to develop, the top rating continues to go higher, leaving you with systems that can cool more efficiently and are more green.
 You can also expect to see a dip in energy costs with a higher SEER rating.